 It also pays to dive deep into notable booking data points such as times with the most number of customers, walk-ins to reservations ratio, typical number of people per group, average dining time, etc. These details along with upcoming bookings can help you optimise your rosters not just to meet anticipated booking demand, but also to stay agile in case there are last-minute changes.

-The business landscape for restaurants is ever-changing, but there are ways to stay ahead.
+The business landscape for Australian restaurants is ever-changing, but there are ways to stay ahead.
 Online booking systems are efficient for taking in customer orders and reservations, but it can do so much more when booking data is used to optimise operations, spot potential issues, and identify trends.